kristofferlarberg/eight-soups/README.md

 ## Eight Soups

 An online delivery web app built with React and Firebase (work in progress).
 Front-end developer course assignment.
+An online delivery web app built with React and Firebase.
+Front-end developer course assignment.
+Work remains to do with checkout procedure (especially integrating orders etc. with Firebase), notifications and UI responsiveness.

 ![Image of website](https://github.com/kristofferlarberg/eight-soups/raw/main/public/images/eightsoups.png)